-The carrying amounts of the intangible intellectual property and technology assets have been reduced to their recoverable amounts through recognition of an impairment loss of \$3,611,111.
+During fiscal 2023 the carrying amounts of the intangible intellectual property and technology assets have been reduced to their recoverable amounts through recognition of an impairment loss of \$3,611,111.
 This loss has been included in operating expenses in the statement of loss.